lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 \section*{Abstract}

-This hitch-hiker's guide serves as a friendly, general introduction to this thesis.
+This hitch-hiker's guide\footnote{Referring to the famous eighties book series 'A Hitch-hikers Guide to the Galaxy', not the preferred means of travel by you the reader.} serves as a general introduction to this thesis.
+The thesis explores the genomics of the _Azolla_ symbiosis.
+A symbiosis; derived from the Greek σύν (together) and βίωσις (living), refers to a long term interaction of multiple organisms living together.
-The thesis explores the genomics of the _Azolla_ symbiosis: the relationship between _Azolla_ ferns, their main symbiont _Trichormus_ (or _Nostoc_) _azollae_, and other bacterial partners.
+In this work, that is the relationship between _Azolla_ ferns, their main symbiont _Trichormus_\footnote{\emph{Azolla}'s main cyanobacterial symbiont is known under many names. \emph{Trichormus, Nostoc} and \emph{Anabaena azollae}.
+I refer to it here as \emph{Trichormus azollae} based on the work of @Pereira2014.} (or _Nostoc_) _azollae_, and other bacterial partners.
 The chapters will discuss the discovery of these additional bacterial partners and the identity and evolution of the main symbiont.
 The final chapters focus on the symbiosis' reproductive cycle and some methodological approaches.
 This is all new information on the _Azolla_ symbiosis, which I argue is crucial for modern breeding of _Azolla_.